Best Places to Retire in Portugal

 Lagos

-Lagos is naturally a very beautiful place.
-There are windswept dunes, natural grottoes nestled in the cliff’s and long golden sandy beaches.
-However, because of this beauty thee region is very overrun with tourists, and a highly seasonal place.
-It should be noted that in Summer time the tourists can get rowdy downtown and the towns seasonal discos will go on all night long.
+Lagos is a naturally beautiful place.
+There are windswept dunes, natural grottoes in the cliffs, and long golden sandy beaches.
+However, because of this beauty, the region is overrun with tourists and is a highly seasonal place.
+It should be noted that in the summertime, the tourists can get rowdy downtown, and the town’s seasonal discos will go on all night long.

 Tavira

-As well as long sandy beaches, Tavira has saltpans that attract wading birds like flamingos and spoonbills.
+In addition to being a gorgeous small town, Tavira has saltpans that attract wading birds like flamingos and spoonbills.
 Tavira also has a medieval center with a castle and beautiful views.
-Tavira is popular as a tourist destination but not as overrun as Lagos or Sagres.
+Tavira is popular as a tourist destination but not as busy as Lagos or Sagres.

 Faro

-Faro is a little more touristic than Tavira, but also has more beaches, that are accessible on foot.
-Many people won’t stay in Faro they will simply fly in to the airport and go elsewhere.
-However, it’s a very beautiful place to be in the ancient city, it has a gothic cathedral and a lovely pedestrianized shopping area.
-The saltwater lagoons make great birdwatching opportunities too.
+Faro is a little more touristic than Tavira, but it also has more beaches accessible by foot.
+Many people won’t stay in Faro; they simply fly into the airport and elsewhere.
+However, it’s a very beautiful place to be in the ancient city.
+It has a Gothic cathedral and a lovely pedestrianized shopping area.
+The saltwater lagoons make great birdwatching opportunities, too.

 Albufeira